facebookincubator/npe-toolkit/docs/client-apis/actions.md

     cluttered
 - Decouples operations from specific UI surfaces
-  - Can build an Action that is easy to add to a menu, render as a button (with text or just an icon), or use on a settings page.
+  - Can build an Action that is easy to add to a menu, render as a button (with text or just an icon), or use on a settings page
   - Beneficial for reuse and for separation of presentation from functionality

 _Often you don't need an `Action` and just writing a simple function will meet